CryShana/CryMedia/README.md

 # CryMedia
-A .NET library that offers a simple interface for reading, writing and playing video and audio files using FFmpeg.
+A cross-platform .NET library that offers a simple interface for reading, writing and playing video and audio files using FFmpeg.

 ## Requirements
 - **FFmpeg** executable for reading and writing video/audio data